 Never having been a gardener before, I enlisted one to plant native species for birds and wildlife while converting The Hill to a subtropical paradise.
 With her help, I was able to ring the balcony with irrigated planters in the air so no pests could crawl to them.
 I put in some huge 3 x 1.5 x 1 meter corrugated tubs around the driveway for veggies and ringed the fences with passionfruit.
 I started a chili pepper operation with fenced beds, pots and bins, now having up to 22 varieties of chillies.

-Barbeques are a mighty affair here with a Texas smoker and Weber BBQ with a balcony large enough to comfortably seat 16 or so.
+Barbeques are a mighty affair here with a Texas smoker a Weber BBQ and a Pro Q smoker/BBQ with a balcony large enough to comfortably seat 16 or so.
 I have a whole new coterie of friends here and visitors from Sydney or overseas, but pretty much cut off from the music business that I served 40 years in.

 I’m lucky to have had travel writing as a talent and spent at least three months a year overseas in Hawaii, the American West and South, Florida Keys, Austin, Europe and other great destinations.
 Because I’ve elected to live alone happily in solitude, I’m able to zip off to Australian islands like Lord Howe and Heron as well as Broome in WA and Tasmania with frequency but without worrying about leaving someone behind or having to take them along.

-Jackson the Eclectus parrot, who is my feather kid of 18 years, rules the roost up here over flocks of rainbow lorikeets, yellow tail black cockatoos, bush turkeys, owls, pheasants and many other bird breeds.
+Jackson the Eclectus parrot, who is my feather kid of 22 years, rules the roost up here over flocks of King Parrots, rainbow lorikeets, yellow tail black cockatoos, bush turkeys, owls, pheasants and many other bird breeds.
 Roos cavort in the paddock below most mornings and we have a house wallaby, Wally, who sleeps by the back door and eats a few metres from the house in the mornings.
-There’s also a lace monitor Goanna that stretches a meter and a half in length on a sunny tree and Petula the carpet python who lives in the roof at four metres in length.
+There’s also a momma lace monitor Goanna that stretches three metres in length on a sunny tree with he one and two metre progeny sucking up eggs from my front door and Petula the carpet python who lives in the roof at four metres in length.
 Very friendly and keeps the house mouse-free while her progeny around the property take care of bush rats and the occasional bandicoot.

 All in all, a fitting finale to a life well-lived and I hope to keep making encores happen in your world as I travel the planet.